 Students enrolling in the bachelor of science degree programs on the St. Thomas campus of the University of the Virgin Islands presently may select as a major field of study one of the following:

-Criminal Justice - Albert A. Sheen campus, St. Croix and St. Thomas campus
+Criminal Justice - Albert A. Sheen campus,St. Croix and St. Thomas campus Psychology - Albert A. Sheen campus, St. Croix and St. Thomas campus

 Nursing - St. Thomas campus